Advertiser Disclosure

 • Not targeted specifically at minority-owned businesses

-To qualify as a CDFI, banks have to apply to the federal Community Development Financial Institutions Fund and prove that they’re primarily lending to under-served markets.
-CDB can have either a national or a state charter and serve low-to-middle income communities.
 While not explicitly targeted at minority communities, they do often work in and with them.
-The Bank Enterprise Award Program, in particular, is targeted to communities where at least 30% of residents have incomes that are less than the national poverty rate and where unemployment rates are at least 1.5 times the national unemployment rates.
+The Bank Enterprise Award Program, in particular, is targeted to communities where at least 30% of residents have incomes that are less than the national poverty rate and where unemployment rates are at least 1.5 times the national unemployment rate.

 CDFI Services